redPanda-project/redPandaj1.0/README.md

 redPanda - secure peer to peer chat

 Welcome to redPanda.
-We aim to develop a secure peer to peer chat with the same comfort as comparable messengers like whatsapp, facebook messenger and co. but give a decentral, secure inferstructure to deliver messages.
+We aim to develop a secure peer to peer chat with the same comfort as comparable messengers like whatsapp, facebook messenger and co. but give a decentral, secure infrastructure to deliver messages.

 Status
 =========